Sourdough beer bread is a delicious variation on regular sourdough bread, where beer is used to hydrate the dough instead of water.

 I used 350g of Pale Ale (just because that is what came to hand first when I opened the cellar).

-I didn’t make any other changes for my Sourdough Beer Bread Recipe – just a straight swap with beer instead of water.
+I didn't make any other changes for my Sourdough Beer Bread Recipe - just a straight swap with beer instead of water.
 So easy!
+But you can find a full write up of the process in the recipe card at the end of this post.

 Sometimes you might. notice the bulk fermentation will be a little faster, but as always this is dependent of how much starter you use and the temperature you're fermenting at.